taran-pierce/colorado/README.md

 ## Gulp Commands
 1. Run `gulp` to compile everything and start up browersync
-2. Run `gulp deply` to build the production ready assets
+2. Run `gulp deploy` to build the production ready assets